BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-a/README.md

 ## **About the Project**

-Our project, in collaboration with D7 office, focuses on analyzing population and economic development data for District 7 in Boston.
+Our project, in collaboration with Boston Councilor's Office, focuses on analyzing population and economic development data for District 7 in Boston.
 The primary aim is to identify trends and disparities, particularly among marginalized groups, and to assist in data-driven decision-making.

 ### **Scope of the Analysis**
 Our analysis centers around two key areas: